UniQHW/EasyButton_Bash-Button/README.md

 #### `[device]`

-The device section stores necessary data in order to establish communication with the micro controller (Arduino).
+The device section stores necessary data in order to establish communication with the Arduino.

 ##### Properties
 |Property|Constraint|Description|